Pretty-Good-Freedom-Tech/brainstorm/docs/INSTALLATION_INSTRUCTIONS.md

 9. Review and launch
 10. Select or create a key pair for SSH access
 11. Launch the instance
+12. Associate an Elastic IP (optional but recommended) and point your domain to it

 ## 2. Connect to the Instance